GaiYu0/multiset-loss/README.md

 - 10-digit sequences generated without replacement
 - Experiment on sequences generated with replacement (especially, the performance of RL-based loss, which appears to be unplausible when length of sequence is 1)
-- Entropy regularizer
-- Investigate the preformance of trained classifier on MNIST
 - Maximum length of sequence that can be handled
 - Noisy signal on LeNet